mgwedd/release/api/README.md

 to enable the client's map-based UI to be performant given the volume of queries a map-based UI can require.

+The postgres DB that this API uses needs the PostGIS extension enabled.
+The migration scripts assume the extension has been configured manually.
+The API's core public endpoint, the api/sublet endpoint one, also assumes that PostGIS geographic datatype functions are avaiable on the database.

+For generating externally available IDs, the API also assumes the postgres DB with which it interfaces uses private internal IDs as well as public IDs, with those public IDs being generated automatically using the uuid-osp Postgres extension.
+The private IDs are for Postgres, the public ones are visible to clients.
+This is a security practice.

 ### DIRECTORY INDEX

 ```